Sodium hydroxide: Dissolving amphoteric metals and compounds

 This reaction can be useful in etching, removing anodizing, or converting a polished surface to a satin-like finish, but without further passivation such as anodizing or alodining the surface may become degraded, either under normal use or in severe atmospheric conditions.

 In the Bayer process, sodium hydroxide is used in the refining of alumina containing ores (bauxite) to produce alumina (aluminium oxide) which is the raw material used to produce aluminium via the electrolytic Hall-Héroult process.
 Since the alumina is amphoteric, it dissolves in the sodium hydroxide, leaving impurities less soluble at high pH such as iron oxides behind in the form of a highly alkaline red mud.

 Other amphoteric metals are zinc and lead which dissolve in concentrated sodium hydroxide solutions to give sodium zincate and sodium plumbate respectively.

 Esterification and transesterification reagent

 Sodium hydroxide is traditionally used in soap making (cold process soap, saponification).
 It was made in the nineteenth century for a hard surface rather than liquid product because it was easier to store and transport.

 For the manufacture of biodiesel, sodium hydroxide is used as a catalyst for the transesterification of methanol and triglycerides.
 This only works with anhydrous sodium hydroxide, because combined with water the fat would turn into soap, which would be tainted with methanol.
-NaOH is used more often than potassium hydroxide because it is cheaper and a smaller quantity is needed.
-Due to production costs, NaOH, which is produced using common salt is cheaper than potassium hydroxide.
+Due to production costs, sodium hydroxide, which is produced using common salt, is cheaper than potassium hydroxide.